Academic Calendar

 • Veterans and children of deceased or totally disabled veterans attending the University as students under the government’s educational benefit bills must also be cleared by the Veterans Affairs Certifying Official.

-• Per U.S. Department of Homeland Security (DHS) regulations, international students in F-1 or J-1 visa status must notify their ISSS advisor prior to temporarily or permanently withdrawing from the University and must leave the U.S. within 15 days of withdrawing.
+• Per U.S. Department of Homeland Security (DHS) regulations, international students in F-1 or J-1 visa status must notify their ISSS advisor before temporarily or permanently withdrawing from the University and must leave the U.S. within 15 days of withdrawing.
 Failure to comply with DHS regulations may result in the loss of your future eligibility to enter the U.S.

 Refunds